IBM/open-prediction-service-hub/README.md

 ```

 ML model is uniquely identified by its `name` and its `version`.

-`library` will be used in next iteration (It is ignored in current version).

 ML models are python classes.
 Local provider needs to know the `method_name` of prediction method.